 Home protection and safety are some of the most critical aspects for any homeowner, as this can save both your home and the lives of your loved ones.

 Electricity and electrical devices can be as dangerous as they are helpful.
 When it comes to fire hazards, many advances have been made in electrical safety in recent years.
-To protect against electrical fires, the NEC added arc fault circuit interrupters into the electrical code in 1999 and has expanded their uses in recent years.
+In 1999, the NEC included arc fault circuit interrupters in the electrical code.
+These interrupters help prevent electrical fires and have become more used.

 How do arc fault breakers work?
-Arc Fault Breakers work by monitoring the electrical circuit for signs of electrical arcs faults.
-When the arc fault breaker registers an arc fault, it immediately breaks the circuit cutting power to prevent electrical fires.
+Arc Fault Breakers monitor the electrical circuit for signs of electrical arc faults.
+The arc fault breaker detects arc faults and quickly cuts power to prevent fires.

 So, let’s take a look at how arc fault circuits work.